 Critiq vs SourceTree

 Both tools are full desktop Git clients.
 SourceTree is a long-standing free option with deep Atlassian ecosystem familiarity, while Critiq is a full Git client focused on code review workflows with stronger diff-native intelligence, PR/branch review depth, and built-in AI assistance.
+For teams evaluating a SourceTree alternative, the real choice is familiar Git GUI flow versus richer review tooling, Linux support, and deeper code context.

 | Category | Critiq | SourceTree |